California Recall Threat Puts Pressure On Newsom State Of The State Speech

 SACRAMENTO, Calif.
 (AP/CBS13) — Gov. Gavin Newsom is set to give perhaps the most important speech of his political life Tuesday, and he’s spent weeks laying the groundwork for an upbeat address aimed at nearly 40 million people exhausted by a year of coronavirus restrictions.

 Newsom’s popularity has fallen significantly after reaching record highs at the start of the pandemic and he’s likely to face a recall election later this year driven by critics of his stewardship during the crisis.
-That makes Tuesday’s State of the State address at Dodger Stadium a critical step for keeping voters on his side.READ MORE: Judge Issues Ruling On Restaurant War Over ‘Mimosa House’ Trademark
+That makes Tuesday’s State of the State address at Dodger Stadium a critical step for keeping voters on his side.READ MORE: Tahoe Bear Activity Increasing As Temperatures Warm, Authorities Warn

 Dr. Mindy Romero, founder and director of the Center for Inclusive Democracy at the University of Southern California, said the speech is an opportunity and a test.
 Newsom needs to assert his focus on vaccination equity, reassure the general population that California is on the right track and back up his claims that his pandemic restrictions were the right choice.